tadashibashi/fmod-cmake/README.md

 #### 2. Get FMOD

-Determine which FMOD API platforms and version you need, and download each from fmod.com.
+- Download the FMOD API platforms and version you need from fmod.com

-Then extract and install the files on your computer.
+- Extract and install the files

-*Note:* you will need to make an account with FMOD to access the downloads page.
-If using FMOD commercially, please check your use case and licensing tier.
+*Note:* You will need an FMOD account to access the downloads page.
+If you are planning on using FMOD commercially, you will need to follow their licensing structure and terms.

 #### 3. Copy FMOD headers

-Find the C/C++ header files in one of your downloads/installations, usually located at `api/core/inc` and `api/studio/inc` for both Core and Studio APIs, respectively.
+Find the C/C++ header files in one of your download folders or installations, usually located at `<fmod-api-root>/api/core/inc` and `<fmod-api-root>/api/studio/inc` for both Core and Studio APIs, respectively.

-Copy all `.h` and `.hpp` from here into this repository's `fmod/<version>/include` folder.
+Copy all `.h` and `.hpp` from here into this repository's `<this-repo>/fmod/<version>/include` folder.
 Any other file types like `.cs` are not necessary.
-For the path to copy the files, let's say your version of FMOD is `2.02.21` - the headers should then go into `fmod/2.02.21/include`.
+For the path to copy the files, let's say your version of FMOD is `2.02.21` - the headers should then go into `<this-repo>/fmod/2.02.21/include`.

-*Note:* by specifying numbered folders, we can support multiple versions, and easily upgrade/downgrade on demand by changing the `FMOD_VERSION` cmake variable as seen in step 5.
+*Note:* by specifying version folders, switching between multiple versions is supported by changing the `FMOD_VERSION` cmake variable as seen in step 5.

 #### 4. Copy FMOD libraries for each platform